zry98/movistar-home-hacks/IGW5000/README.en.md

 ### Disassembling

-Disassemble the device, it has **10 snap-fits** under the back panel edges, be careful not to damage them; then **8 screws** under the panel, and **4 screws** hidden under the rubber strip at the bottom of the device.
+To disassemble the device, un-clip **10 snap-fits** under the back panel edges, be careful not to damage them.

+Then remove **8 screws** under the panel, and **4 screws** hidden under the black rubber strip at the bottom of the device.

+### Connecting to USB OTG

 Locate the unpopulated micro USB port on the left edge of the motherboard: